Monster Hunter Wilds Endgame Guide: What to Do After the Story

 Arch-Tempered hunts drop special tickets for crafting Gamma (γ) armor sets.
 Gamma pieces offer:

-1. Arch-Tempered Rey Dau — First AT fight available (from TU1).
+- AT Rey Dau (HR 50) — Your first AT fight.
 Learn the system here.

-2. Arch-Tempered Jin Dahaad — Harder, with better gamma rewards (from TU4)
+- AT Jin Dahaad — Harder, with strong gamma rewards for offensive builds.

-3. Arch-Tempered Arkveld — The final and toughest AT fight (added February 2026).
+- AT Arkveld (HR 100) — The final and toughest AT fight.
 This is the endgame capstone.

 Mix gamma pieces with beta gear for maximum skill flexibility.
 Pure gamma sets look impressive but mixing usually produces better damage output.